teamniteo/handbook/3_Development/devenvs.md

 ```

 A few more things to note:
-* CI uses a per-repo authkey that is set as an organization-level secret on GitHub Actions, so all runners get access to `niteo` cache.
-CI builds on Linux and uploads Linux binaries to cache.
+* CI uses a per-repo authkey that is set as an organization-level secret on GitHub Actions, so all runners get access to the `niteo` cache.
+CI builds on Linux and uploads Linux binaries to the cache.
 * Niteans mostly use Macs.
 Whenever a Nitean runs `make lock` to upgrade the development environment, as a last step, this command uploads new binaries to Cachix by running `nix-build shell.nix -A inputDerivation | cachix push niteo`.